 Natural stone tiles are a durable flooring option ideal for lobbies, waiting rooms and other high-traffic areas.
 The range of options to choose from include limestone, marble, sandstone, granite and more.
 Stone tiles offer a sleek, high-end look that suits professional companies such as law firms and financial services organisations.
 They’re an expensive option that can be unyielding, cold and noisy in large working areas, but definitely add a wow factor in smaller public areas where it really matters.

-This article in our four-part Design Series examines your choice of flooring options for the different areas of your workplace.
+This article in our four-part Office Design Series examines your choice of flooring options for the different areas of your workplace.
 Check out our other articles on ceilings, lighting and office wall ideas.